Tripplo-Software/simplify-locations/README.md

 # Usage Example

 A simple serverless REST-API request handler.
-Where an address string is passed to the handler and geocoded data is returned for the supplied addres.
+Where an address string is passed to the handler and geocoded data is returned for the supplied address.

 <img src="https://res.cloudinary.com/wemakeart/image/upload/v1666931687/tripplo/location-service/geocode-address-npm-example_q4eish.png" width="60%" height="60%" alt="usage-example"/>